 Here are some ideas of ways to connect with your kids:

-- Each day (or as much as you can), ask them: “What do you want to do for our (Give-10 Time, Special Time, Our Time, etc.)?”
+- Each day (or as much as you can), ask them: “What do you want to do for our time together?
+(Hint–give it a special name like Take-10 Time, Special Time, Our Time, etc.)?”
 Then do it for 10 minutes.

 - Leave a note that says “You’re awesome because…” in their lunch box, on their pillow, at the breakfast or dinner table, on the bathroom mirror, etc.